toto-castaldi/programming-lang-references/README.md

 (004) JAVA8 : Print an internal field of a Bean using Method Reference.
 There are a list of Bean so you can use a Consumer

 (005) JAVA8 : Filter and collect a List of bean into a Map.
 Use StreamAPI

+(006) JAVA8 : Starting from a List of Bean where each Bean has a property with type List<String> , print all the values of that property in the collection of bean.
+Use FlatMap